jsoft88/DistributedProcessWatcher/README.md

 <p>We'd need at least a program monitoring changes to the file and later send this changes to hadoop.
 Flume would be an useful tool since with an Exec source, we could tail -F the file, send them through a memory channel and use a hdfs sink to persist data.
 If for some reason (and this is just an example) flume dies, we're gonna stop getting data from the log.
 With this Process Watcher, we can easily achieve automatic re-deploy of flume and keep getting data from the log.</p><br/>

 <b>How does it work?</b>
 <p>It comprises three main components: time masters (TM), master watchers (parent: MW and child: CMW) and process wrappers (PW).
 There's some sort of hierarchy amongst these components, in the sense that MWs rely on TMs to work, CMWs rely on MWs for coordination and on PWs for spawning processes.
 In order to achieve coordination and synchronization, all components depend on <a href="https://zookeeper.apache.org/">Apache ZooKeeper</a>.
 TMs and MWs have an <b>autonomous Active Master (ATM or AMW) election</b> feature, that is, they compete against each other to see which TM or MW becomes the next ATM or AMW.
 The rest of the masters are inactive masters (ITM or IMW).
 Now, ITMs and IMWs have to monitor that the current ATM or AMW is online and that it is doing its job.
-If for any reason, an ATM or AMW stops responding (that is, reporting its health status to its peers inactive masters), inactive masters will start a new competition after following a <a href="#sdp">Safety Deletion Policy</a>, to see which ITM or IMW is the next active master.</p>
+If for any reason, an ATM or AMW stops responding (that is, reporting its health status to its peers inactive masters), inactive masters will start a new competition after following a <a href="#sdp">Safety Deletion Policy (for Time Masters)</a> or <a href="#sdpmw">Safety Deletion Policy (for Master Watchers)</a>, to see which ITM or IMW is the next active master.</p>
 <p><i>Components explained</i></p>
 <ul>
   <li><b>Time Masters:</b> Top level masters requesting time from NTP servers and providing them to lower level components.
 Competition for active mastership consists of creating a time znode, and the instance that manages to create this instance becomes the ATM.
 When deploying TMs, the user must indicate two znodes.
 The first one called <i>time znode</i> (AKA time masters' keep alive znode), where ATM pushes heartbeat according to the time interval provided, and ITMs verify that it is pushing heartbeats within specified threshold.
 The other znode is called <i>znode for time listeners</i>, used by lower level masters to get time.
 For high availability, deploy TMs in diferent servers.<br/>